bw-math/bw-math/source/assignments/calculator/13_BINOMPDF.rst

 .. topic:: Binomial Probability Density Function

-	To calculator a Binomial probability on a *TI-83/84* calculator, type in the following commands,
+	To calculate a Binomial probability on a *TI-83/84* calculator, type in the following commands,

 	- :math:`\text{BUTTON}: \text{DISTR}`
 	- :math:`\text{MENU}: \text{DISTR}`